drfreder/pandemic-pub-bias/README.md

 statistics, and other quantitative disciplines.
 I began by scraping all records for March 15-April 15, 2020, during the COVID-19 pandemic, and for the same date range in 2019.
-I then expanded to the same dates in 2018 and 2017.
+I then expanded to the same dates in 2018.
 Finally, I scraped all the data for Jan.
 1-March 15, 2020, immediately before the pandemic, and updated the pandemic data with the most recent dates (April 16-22, 2020).
 I scraped the data in batches, as recommended in the aRxiv package tutorial.

 ``` r
 #Not run